micheledellipaoli/auction-mechanism/README.md

 <p>

 ### Testing
-There are 3 main Testing Classes:
+There are three main Testing Classes:
 * **UserControllerTest**<br>
 This class tests all the User functionalities and relative generated exceptions such as:
     1. User Registration method;